-At Belgravia, clients are usually offered the MHRA and FDA-approved drug finasteride 1mg to reduce the production of DHT, which is not required by the body after puberty, hence the drug is only suitable for medically-approved men aged 18 and over.
+The first is finasteride 1mg which is designed to inhibit the production of DHT, which is not required by the body after puberty, hence the drug is only suitable for medically-approved men aged 18 and over.

-This one-a-day tablet is usually coupled with topical applications of appropriate formulations of high-strength minoxidil from the clinics’ in-house pharmacies.
+This one-a-day tablet is can be used on its own or with topical applications of appropriate formulations of high-strength minoxidil, the second proven male hairloss treatment.
 This vasodilator is applied directly to the scalp in order to promote hair growth and is particularly beneficial for treating areas of stubborn hairloss, such as those around the hairline and crown areas.

-Treatment can be bolstered by several further hair growth booster products which bring additional benefits by stimulating the follicles.
-Furthermore, in the case of Hair Vitalics for Men – Belgravia’s exclusive premium food supplements for healthy hair growth – these not only provide highly-targeted nutritional support, they also contain a botanical extract known to lower serum DHT.
+Treatment can be bolstered by several further hair growth supporting products which bring additional benefits by stimulating the follicles and, in the case of Hair Vitalics for Men – Belgravia’s exclusive premium food supplement – can help to maintain normal healthy hair growth via the inclusion of biotin, selenium and zinc.